gzt/MixMatrix/cran-comments.md

  * amended the \concept{} fields in the documentation.

-To answer the question about a DOI for the methods, a paper is being submitted in the near future.
+To answer the question about a DOI for the methods, a paper is being submitted in the near future and a reference and DOI can be added to the DESCRIPTION when available.

 ## Test environments (this resubmission)